 NOTE: The magnet is positioned on rubber pads to prevent temperature loss to the floor and to reduce vibrations.
 In areas prone to earthquakes, the magnet has to be bolted to the floor.
-In this case, ensure that the magnet is not inadvertently connected to the on-site ground.
+In this case, ensure that the Open MRI’s magnet is not inadvertently connected to the on-site ground.

 Magnetic shielding.
-The magnet’s fringe field and ferromagnetic objects are of primary concern when selecting an MRI site.
+The magnet’s fringe field and ferromagnetic objects are of primary concern when selecting an Open MRI site.
 Fringe fields can be substantially decreased through the use of magnetic shielding; since fringe fields are 3-dimensional, areas on the floors above and below the imaging facility may also need shielding.
 Other ways to control fringe fields is securing the magnet area with locked entrances to keep out unauthorized personnel, and preventing inadvertent introduction of potentially hazardous metallic objects.
 Consequently, a detailed knowledge of a magnet’s fringe field and its relationship to surrounding equipment and activities is an essential part of site planning and installation.
 Caution should also be taken to protect the magnetic field as well.
-The presence of ferromagnetic material such as wheel chairs, AC chillers, vehicles, elevators, and electric railway systems can adversely affect the uniformity and homogeneity of the magnetic field.
-Protect the magnetic field from potential damage by knowing the location and amount of steel shielding, large ferrous objects and structures, external vibrations or shocks, and moving objects within the building.
+The presence of ferromagnetic material such as wheel chairs, AC chillers, vehicles, elevators, and electric railway systems can adversely affect the uniformity of the magnetic field.
+Protect the magnetic field from potential damage by knowing the location and amount of steel shielding, large objects and structures, external vibrations or shocks, and moving objects within the building.